Monnify/Monnify-Nodejs-lib/README.md

 # Monnify-Nodejs-lib
-A library for the Monnify API in Javascript
+A Javascript wrapper for the Monnify API